 \begin{remark} The injectivity of $\Psi_\EM$ comes from the fact that there is an inverse Fourier transform. \end{remark}

-\begin{remark} We have $\Psi_\EM(1_W) = (0,1)$ because the Fourier-Deligne transform of the constant sheaf is a sky-scraper sheaf supported at the origin, just as the Fourier transform of a constant function is a Dirac distribution supported at the origin. \end{remark}
+\begin{remark} We have $\Psi_\EM(\EM) = (\{0\},\EM)$ because the Fourier-Deligne transform of the constant sheaf is a sky-scraper sheaf supported at the origin, just as the Fourier transform of a constant function is a Dirac distribution supported at the origin. \end{remark}

-\begin{remark} What is usually called Springer correspondence (but only in the case $\EM = \KM$) is the one defined in \cite{Lusztig:Green,Borho-MacPherson:CRAS}, and for which one can find tables in \cite{Carter}.
+\begin{remark} What is usually called Springer correspondence (but only in the case $\EM = \KM$) is the one defined in \cite{Lusztig:Green,Borho-MacPherson:CRAS}, and for which one can find a description in all types in \cite{Carter}.
 We will denote this map by

-Note that this construction makes sense both for the group $G$ and for its Lie algebra $\gg$.
-Since the characteristic $p$ is very good for $G$, we can also use a Springer isomorphism from the unipotent variety to the nilpotent cone to transfer the contruction for the group to the Lie algebra, but by \cite[5.3]{Shoji:asterisque} this gives the same result as working directly with the Lie algebra. \end{remark}
+Note that this construction makes sense both for the group $G$ and for its Lie algebra ${\mathfrak{g}}$.
+Since the characteristic $p$ is very good for $G$, we can also use a Springer isomorphism \cite{Springer:unip} from the unipotent variety to the nilpotent cone to transfer the contruction for the group to the Lie algebra, but by \cite[5.3]{Shoji:asterisque} this gives the same result as working directly with the Lie algebra. \end{remark}